zarpafantasma/corpus_rythmos/VII-Empirical and Heuristic Validations/README.md

 ## Key Insight

-The RTM scaling exponent α is **not a fitting parameter** — it is a **structural invariant** determined by network topology.
+The RTM scaling exponent α is **not a fitting parameter**, it is a **structural invariant** determined by network topology.
 This explains why:

 - Ballistic transport (α = 1) appears in gravitational waves AND seismic ruptures AND pandemic spread
 - Sub-diffusive transport (α < 0.5) appears in visual cortex AND other parallel-processing systems